juliocesar/styling-with-sass/in-progress/sizing-things.md

 A grid's main function is to define the steps that any element can grow or be positioned into.
 In saying the word "grid", it immediately comes to mind the idea of columns, but a column is really just a helper for understanding the fact that you are in reality putting things in a map.

 Think of a chessboard.
 The grid is composed by squares, and you can only move one square, or many, or half (that's unlike chess, generally not recommended, but technically within proportion), but never by 77% of a unit, or another non-proportional measure.
+Alternatively, if you're a musician, you can think of when you're trying to fit drum beats in a compass (explain here).

 Creativity wants freedom.
 And these constraints can come across as being opposed to that, but in fact they're there to assist you with keeping proportion, a key element of aesthetics, and thus, good design.
 In short: using a grid helps making things look right on the screen.